Jaymee Highcock is in his third year as Head Men’s Soccer Coach.

 Conchie has additional coaching experience at the youth level, spending two-plus years coaching at Issaquah Soccer Club in Seattle, working with various age groups from u8 to u18 at the Premier level.

-He currently holds a plethora of coaching licenses, including USSF National C License, USSF National Youth License, FA Coaching Football level 2, FA Goalkeeping Level 2, FA Youth Modules 1 & 2, FA Psychology Level 1, FA Coaching Disabled Footballer’s, NSCAA National Diploma, NSCAA Director of Coaching Diploma, NSCAA Goalkeeping Level 1 Diploma, NSCAA Fundamentals of Coaching Soccer Diploma, as well as a BTEC Level 3 Diploma in Sporting Performance and Excellence.
+He currently holds a plethora of coaching licenses, including USSF National C License, USSF National Youth License, FA Coaching Football level 2, FA Goalkeeping Level 2, FA Youth Modules 1 & 2, FA Psychology Level 1, FA Coaching Disabled Footballer’s, NSCAA Premier Diploma, NSCAA Director of Coaching Diploma, NSCAA Goalkeeping Level 1 Diploma, NSCAA Fundamentals of Coaching Soccer Diploma, as well as a BTEC Level 3 Diploma in Sporting Performance and Excellence.

 A native of Liverpool, England, Conchie is currently working on his Master’s of Business Leadership degree from William Penn.

 Renato Firmento is in his second year as a Graduate Assistant Men's Soccer Coach.

 Firmento graduated from AIB in 2016 with a degree in Business Administration.
 At AIB, he was a three-year letterwinner and earned NAIA Scholar-Athlete and academic all-MCC honors.
 Firmento was also an MCC Player of the Week.